mdenet/models25_tutorial/README.md

 2. Use the [EP URL generator](https://international.mde-network.org/ep_url/) to produce the correct URL for your activity.
 This will ask you for the URL of your repository (use the text from your browser's address bar) and the path to the activity description -- use the name of the file given for the respective activities below.
 You can then click on the button to open the education platform with your learning activity.

-## Exercises
+## Example learning activities

+In the tutorial, we first looked at some standard examples using [Epsilon](https://ep.mde-network.org/?activities=https://raw.githubusercontent.com/mdenet/educationplatform-examples/main/epsilon-example/epsilon-example_activity.yml) and [OCL](https://ep.mde-network.org/?activities=https://raw.githubusercontent.com/mdenet/educationplatform-examples/main/ocl/ocl_activity.json), respectively.
+These are always accessible from the publicly hosted instance of the education platform.
+Just like the activities in this repository, those standard activities are backed by a [GitHub repository](https://github.com/mdenet/educationplatform-examples/).

+Below, I describe the two activities that are contained in the current respository.
+These are both designed to teach language engineering, in particular the use of Xtext.
+The first activity looks at how a grammar can be used to generate a metamodel and an editor for a new domain-specific modelling language (DSML).
+The second activity looks at how ETL can be used to transform models in a student-defined DSML.

-### Step 1: A simple domain-specific modelling language with Xtext
+### Activity 1: A simple domain-specific modelling language with Xtext

-In this step, you will generate and explore a simple domain-specific modelling language (DSML) with a textual concrete syntax.
-You will use [Xtext](https://www.eclipse.org/Xtext/) to create the DSML.
+In this activity, students generate and explore a simple DSML with a textual concrete syntax.
+Students use [Xtext](https://www.eclipse.org/Xtext/) to create the DSML.
 We will only use the most basic features of Xtext; it can do much more.
 Check out the [link](https://www.eclipse.org/Xtext/) to find out more.

 > You can [do this activity in your browser](https://ep.mde-network.org/?activities=https://raw.githubusercontent.com/mdenet/models25_tutorial/main/basic_xtext_activity.json&privaterepo=true).
 Click on the link and your browser will open the MDENet Education Platform with the activity pre-loaded.
-If the link doesn't work correctly, use the [EP URL generator](https://international.mde-network.org/ep_url/) (see above) using the path `basic_xtext_activity.json`.
+If the link doesn't work correctly, use the [EP URL generator](https://international.mde-network.org/ep_url/) (see above) using the path [`basic_xtext_activity.json`](/basic_xtext_activity.json).
 You will be asked to sign in to Github; the first time you do this, you will be asked to give the MDENet Application access to your repository.
 You must do this to complete the activity.
 The application will only have access to this repository.

 #### Exploration